Eyre Peninsula Link

 Benefits of the new line

-The new line will provide homes and businesses throughout the Eyre Peninsula with a secure and reliable power supply.
-Other benefits of the project include:
+The new line provides homes and businesses throughout the Eyre Peninsula with a secure and reliable power supply.
+Other benefits of the new transmission line include:

 - increasing capacity to connect more users to the electricity network;